tomoemagica/female/README.md

 Usage:

-python gender_age.py data_src\aligned
+python gender_age.py

 The face image in the data_src\aligned folder,

-Women who are between 16 and 29 years old,
+Female who are between 16 and 29 years old,

 Move to data_src\aligned\match folder.